SuJie-Med/BM-WSIs-dataset/README.md

 # ActiveROI-BM: Active ROI Localization for Hematological Disease Diagnosis in Bone Marrow Smear WSIs
 Zhengyi Wang, Jie Su, Yaqi Yang, Kunpeng Sui, Jinming Song
+## Vision-Guided Textual Conditioning
+Vision-Guided Textual Conditioning (VGTC) first generates a low-resolution representation of the WSI through pyramid-based downsampling, as shown in Fig.1(a).
+The Visual Prior-Guided Localization (VPL) algorithm is then applied to identify bone marrow particle regions in the downsampled image, as illustrated in Fig.1(b).
+The localized regions are projected back onto the corresponding low-resolution image and combined with a fixed prompt template, ***“Please use a concise and clear sentence to describe the bone marrow particle region inside the red bounding box.”*** The image-text pairs are subsequently fed into a large language model (LLM) to generate region-specific textual descriptions, as shown in Fig.1(c).